swup/swup/readme.md

 the complete lifecycle of a page visit by intercepting link clicks, loading the new page in the background, replacing the content and transitioning between the old and the new page.

-Its goal is to make adding transition to a site as simple as possible, while providing lots of other quality-of-life improvements.
+Its goal is to make adding transitions to a site as simple as possible, while providing lots of other quality-of-life improvements.

 ## Features